mpflynnx/csapp3e/section2/practice-problems/problem2-29.md

 |1|0| 0| 1| 0| 1| = -27 | x + y
 |**x**|0| 0| 1| 0| 1| = 5 | Ignored msb

+**Note:**
+- Adding two negative numbers should not give a positive number.
-**Note:** -27 is less than TMin of -16, this is Case 1 or Negative overflow
+- -27 is less than TMin of -16, this is Case 1 or Negative overflow

 ### b. `11000 + 11000`
 |||||||||